TauqeerAhmad5201/docker-mesh/README.md

 - `docker build`: Build an image from a Dockerfile.
 - `docker push`: Push an image to a registry.
 - `docker pull`: Pull an image from a registry.
-- `docker stats`: This  to get statistics about a Docker container.
+- `docker stats`: This command is used to get statistics about a Docker container.
 - `docker logs`: This command is used to view the logs for a Docker container.
 - `docker commit`: This command creates a new image from an existing container.
 - `docker network`: This command creates and manages Docker networks.